 Drinking water quality

-2016 customer satisfaction survey, carried out by an independent research agency EMOR, confirmed that our clients and consumers trust tap water quality more and more.
-In 2016, an average of 80% of consumers drank tap water, while in 2011 this number was only 48%.
+2021 customer satisfaction survey, carried out by an independent research agency EMOR, confirmed that our customers and consumers trust tap water quality more and more.
+About 90% of end-consumers drank tap water, while in 2011 this number was only 48%.
 This proves also how important it is to focus on increasing the consumers’ awareness about the tap water quality.

-In 2016, we took a total of 2948 water samples from the consumers’ taps and carried out 24 140 water analyses.
-All-time record of 99.93% of all the water samples taken in 2016 were compliant with all the requirements.
-Thus, only two samples exceeded the limit values.
-We immediately carried out maintenance works on the street network, resulting in the new samples being fully compliant.
+In 2021, 99.61% of all the water samples taken were compliant with all the requirements.
 Steadily high level of quality is a result of an efficient water treatment process, a timely maintenance done on the water pipelines and preventive actions reducing the number of water bursts on the network.

 - Water in Lake Ülemiste 2021 (EST) (Untreated raw water from the lake)

 - Water in Lake Ülemiste 2020 (EST) (Untreated raw water from the lake)

 - Drinking water produced from groundwater 2020 (EST) (Nõmme, Pirita, Tiskre, Saue, Pillado)

 - Water in Lake Ülemiste 2019 (EST) (Untreated raw water from the lake)